tenstorrent/ttnn-visualizer/README.md

 - Navigate a tree of device operations with associated buffers and circular buffers
 - Operation flow graph for a holistic view of model execution
 - Load reports via the local file system or through an SSH connection
-- Support for multiple instances of the application running concurrently
+- Supports multiple instances of the application running concurrently

 ### Demo